robinsonb5/fpgagen/README.txt

 cd fpgagen
 git submodule init
-git submodule update
+git submodule update --recursive

+For Chameleon, type:
+make

-Then load the Quartus II project file, and build: fpgagen/syn/mist/fpgagen.qpf
+For MiST, load the Quartus II project file, and build:
+Board/mist/fpgagen.qpf

 When you have built the core, copy the following files to the root of your sdcard: fpgagen/syn/mist/fpgagen.rbf